David Graeber: Early life and education

 David's father, Kenneth (1914–1996), came from a family of German immigrants who settled in Kansas in the 19th century.
-He was educated at Lawrence College (according to other sources, at the University of Kansas), where he met members of the Young Communist League USA.
-As a result, he volunteered for the Spanish Civil War, where he served as a driver in a medical unit.
+He was educated at the University of Kansas, where he met members of the Young Communist League USA.
+As a result, in 1937 he volunteered for the International Brigades in the Spanish Civil War, where he served as a driver in a medical unit.
 After the war, he returned to the United States and completed his education.
 At the same time, he broke with the communists, but remained actively involved in the left-wing movement.
 During World War II, Kenneth served in the merchant marine.
 Later, he worked as a plate stripper on offset presses.

-David's mother, Ruth Rubinstein (1917-2006), was from a family of Polish Jews who moved to the United States in the late 1920s.
-In the 1930s, she went to college, but due to the Great Depression, she was forced to leave it and start working in a factory.
-Ruth was an active member of the International Ladies Garment Workers Union.
+David's mother, Ruth Rubinstein (1917–2006), was from a family of Polish Jews who moved to the United States in the late 1920s.
+In the 1930s, she went to college, but due to the Great Depression she was forced to leave and start working in a factory.
+Ruth was a member of the International Ladies Garment Workers Union.
 There she took part in the union theater group.
-The comedy "Pins and Needles" staged with her participation became a hit on Broadway for several years (1937-1940).
-However, she did not continue her stage career, returning to the factory.
+The comedy "Pins and Needles" staged with her participation became a hit on Broadway for several years.
+She did not continue her stage career, returning to the factory.

-David's parents met after World War II during their stay in the left camp.
-Their marriage led to Ruth's relatives stopping communicating with her, not accepting her German husband.
-The family settled in New York, where David and his brother Eric (1952-2003) were born.
+David's parents met after World War II during their stay at a Communist youth camp.
+Ruth's parents disowned her for marrying an ethnic German.
+The family settled in New York, where David and his brother, Eric, were born.

-David Graeber grew up in Penn South, a union-sponsored housing cooperative in Chelsea, Manhattan, described by Business Week magazine as "suffused with radical politics."

-Graeber had his first experience of political activism at the age of seven, when he attended peace marches in New York's Central Park and Fire Island.
-He was an anarchist from the age of 16, according to an interview he gave to The Village Voice in 2005.
+David Graeber grew up in Penn South, a union-sponsored housing cooperative in Chelsea, Manhattan, that Business Week called "suffused with radical politics".
+At age seven, he had his first experience of political activism when he attended peace marches in New York's Central Park and on Fire Island.
+He said he became an anarchist at age 16.

 Graeber attended local public schools PS 11 and IS 70.
 His passion for deciphering Maya script helped him win a scholarship that allowed him to spend several years at Phillips Academy Andover.
-He then attended the State University of New York at Purchase, where he graduated in 1984 with a BA in Anthropology.
+He then attended the State University of New York at Purchase, from which he graduated in 1984 with a BA in Anthropology.

-Graeber received his master's degree and doctorate at the University of Chicago, where he won a Fulbright fellowship to conduct 20 months of ethnographic field research in Madagascar, beginning in 1989.
-His resulting Ph.D. thesis on magic, slavery, and politics was supervised by Marshall Sahlins and entitled The Disastrous Ordeal of 1987: Memory and Violence in Rural Madagascar.
+Graeber received his master's degree and doctorate from the University of Chicago, where he won a Fulbright fellowship to conduct 20 months of ethnographic field research in the rural Betafo District in Madagascar, beginning in 1989.
+His resulting Ph.D. thesis on magic, slavery, and politics was supervised by Marshall Sahlins and titled The Disastrous Ordeal of 1987: Memory and Violence in Rural Madagascar.
+His other mentor at Chicago was Terence Turner.

 Academic career

+Graeber taught at Haverford College in Pennsylvania for a year in 1997 and gave a course at New York University.